ShawnO86/weather/README.md

-# Application for Natural Language Processing of the user supplied text or url using the MeaningCloud - Sentiment Analysis API
+# Application for Travel planning - will recieve weather data for specified area and date.

 --Install Package - NPM install
 \